komodorio/docs/docs/Learn/Actions.md

 - Kubernetes will now execute the command
 - During the entire process you can track the changes/events through a dedicated Event that will be created on the Komodor timeline.

-**Please note:** Due to Kubernetes nature, this feature is built in an async way, review the timeline after triggering any action for updates
+**Please note:** Due to Kubernetes nature, this feature is built in an asynchronous way, review the timeline after triggering any action for updates

 [![Komodor Actions Demo](https://cdn.loom.com/sessions/thumbnails/efa85af0f07c40618f39f4320d9396c2-1658315688940-with-play.gif)](https://www.loom.com/share/efa85af0f07c40618f39f4320d9396c2 "Komodor Actions Demo")